FAQ

 Will you paint a modded doll?
 Yes!
 Please send a photo of the mod with your request so that I can see if finishing and matching work will be necessary.

 Can you retouch/repair your own older work?
-I’m happy to do this, but wether or not it’s possible will depend on the damage.
-Usually a repair will be visible so keep that in mind.
+I’m happy to do this, but whether or not it’s possible will depend on the damage.
 Take a clear photo and let me know what happened (was the doll dropped? did you touch it too often with bare hands and wear off the finish?
 Is it stained or marked?
-Did it suffer heat or freezing damage?) and I’ll assess your particular situation.
+Did it suffer heat, water, or freezing damage?) and I’ll assess your particular situation.

 Art/Faceups